select store marseille

 Alma ... the soul ...

-Then, the ceiling rises to reveal a space where time seems suspended.
-At the foot of the glass partition, a short flight of steps provides a cosy spot to daydream
+Then the ceiling rises, revealing a space where time seems suspended.
+At the base of the glass roof, a flight of steps offers a quiet shelter for daydreaming and reading.

-All the signs of a free, independent and vibrant soul, a saffron-coloured soul steeped in sunlight, a soul with unrestricted femininity and a wide-open mind.
+These are the signs of a free, independent and vibrant soul, a saffron-colored soul bursting with sunshine, a soul of unfettered femininity and a wide-open mind.

 CORNER